Venezuela struggles with refinery blaze after deadly blast

 Officials at the 645,000 barrel-per-day Amuay refinery are trying to stop the fire still raging at two storage tanks from spreading to other nearby fuel storage facilities.
 That would delay Amuay’s restart beyond the current estimate of two days.

 Puddles of petroleum mixed with water covered roads in the area.
-The victims from Saturday included 18 National Guard troops and 15 civilians; six remain unidentified.
+The victims from Saturday’s blast included 18 National Guard troops and 15 civilians; six remain unidentified.
 On Sunday, two of the dozens of people wounded died in hospital, a National Guard general told reporters.

 President Hugo Chavez, who visited the scene on Sunday, said there were still several people unaccounted for, as well as at least 35 people still in hospital, so the death toll could rise.